A testicle lump is swelling or a growth (mass) in one or both testicles.

 - Is there scrotal swelling?

-- Do you have any lumps or swelling anywhere else?
+- Do you have abdominal pain or lumps or swelling anywhere else?

 - Were you born with both testicles in the scrotum?

 Tests and treatments depend on the results of the physical exam.

 Starting in puberty, men at risk for testicular cancer may be taught to do regular exams of their testicles.
 This includes men with:

 - An undescended testicle, even if the testicle on the other side has descended

 If you have a lump in your testicle, tell your health care provider right away.
 A lump on the testicle may be the first sign of testicular cancer.
 Many men with testicular cancer have been given a wrong diagnosis.
 Therefore, it is important to go back to your provider if you have a lump that doesn't go away.